 Once the best photos were then selected from each shoot, they would be sent to all the relevant newspapers and magazines, along with an informative background text.

 It was a strategy which proved highly effective.
 It meant the different publications had the opportunity to use very high-quality photographs without having to pay anything for them.
 In return, every time a company "press photo" was featured in a publication there would usually be extra visitors at Land Rover’s showrooms afterwards -often resulting in a few extra sales.
-In a nutshell, a win-win for everyone.
+In a nutshell, it was a win-win for everyone.